datacommonsorg/docsite/custom_dc/quickstart.md

   <tbody>
     <tr>
       <td width="300"><a href="https://github.com/datacommonsorg/website/tree/master/custom_dc/sample" target="_blank"><code>custom_dc/sample/</code></a></td>
       <td>Sample supplemental data that is added to the base data in Data Commons.
-This page shows you how to easily load and view this data.
-The data is in CSV format and mapped to Data Commons entity definitions using the `config.json` file. </td>
+This page describes the model and format of this data and how you can load and view it.  </td>
     </tr>
     <tr>
       <td><a href="https://github.com/datacommonsorg/website/tree/master/custom_dc/examples" target="_blank"><code>custom_dc/examples/</code></a></td>